Graduate and undergraduate students who want to drop/add a course must contact their Advisor in the Financial Aid/Advisement Office for assistance.

 - Contact the student's advisor if he or she is unable to complete the required course work to officially drop the course(s) at the current refund percentage.
 The charge will be corrected if necessary when the tuition credit is approved.

-Complete the Goldey-Beacom College Medical and Work-Related Tuition Credit Request form and submit it with the required documentation to the Executive Director of Finance & Human Resources.
+Complete the Goldey-Beacom College Medical and Work-Related Tuition Credit Request form and submit it with the required documentation to the Assistant Director of Finance.
 See part three for the required documentation.

 All medical and work-related tuition credit documentation must be submitted within 30 days of the incident, in order for the tuition credit to be considered.
-Listed below is the medical and work-related documentation that would need to be provided to the Executive Director of Finance & Human Resources, Susan M. Mannering.
+Listed below is the medical and work-related documentation that would need to be provided to the Assistant Director of Finance, Brittanie Krauss.

 Medical Tuition Credit - supporting documentation from the doctor and/or hospital that includes the dates for which the student was being treated and a brief explanation for why the student was not able to attend and/or complete the class.